 Likewise, many of the mollusks that we know more commonly as snails, come in both water and land forms.

-Coral reefs also brings to mind both simple and complex identity concepts.
+With reference to ocean animals, coral reefs brings to mind both simple and complex identity concepts.

 Corals, like most living things, come in a variety of shapes and inhabit a variety of ocean locations.
 In fact, both hard and soft bodies corals live in both shallow and deep water environments.

 Shallow water coral reefs such as the world's largest, Australia's Great Barrier Reef, and the close to home reefs off the coast of Florida, fall into the group of hard bodied, shallow water reefs.